 Address any contamination on the site.
 Where possible foul sewage for new pitches/plots should connect to existing foul mains drainage.
 Where connection to mains drainage is not possible, the potential impact on the water environment will need to be considered.
 GTSA3 - Winter Oak Suitable bin collection points should be provided within the site so that bins are not stored within the highway.
 Preliminary Ecological Assessment.
 Retention of existing boundary vegetation.
 Provision of communal play area within the site.
 Ensure air and noise quality to future residents of the site is acceptable.
 Where possible foul sewage for new pitches/plots should connect to existing foul mains drainage.
 Where connection to mains drainage is not possible, the potential impact on the water quality will need to be considered."
 MM14 Strategic 'Policy GT4 - Site Safeguarding'/ Page 19 Amend and omit some wording to read: "The travelling showpeople site at Spinney Lane/Whittleford Road, Nuneaton as denoted on plan GTSA4 with a solid red line will be safeguarded for use by travelling showpeople.
 Alternative uses will only be permitted if it is clearly demonstrated proven that either there is no longer a requirement the site is no longer required for travelling showpeople accommodation." or that an alternative site for travelling showpeople is available within Warwickshire.
-Reworded Policy in order to require demonstration if the site is no longer required and deleted reference to the removal of the protection in the event a new site is located in No implications for SA findings. 、
+Reworded Policy in order to require demonstration if the site is no longer required and deleted reference to the removal of the protection in the event a new site is located in No implications for SA findings.

-MM15 '5.0 Monitoring'/Table 3/ Page 21 "Table 3 - Mo policies of the e wording in the tab nitoring indicators Gypsy and Trave lan Document (DPI new Accommodation No implications for SA findings.
-Indicator Target Assessment Survey to see if the number of pitches has changed and therefore Policy GT1 - Overall Need Gypsy and traveller accommodation. pitches Provided. al and therefore requires amending.
-Amend wording to replicate the wording within Policy GT4.
-Monitor the continued need for additional pitches.
+MM15 '5.0 Monitoring'/Table 3/ Page 21 "Table 3 - Mo policies of the - and targets for the eller Site Allocations new Accommodation No implications for SA findings.
+Indicator Target Assessment Survey to see if the number of pitches has changed and therefore Policy GT1 - Overall Need Gypsy and traveller accommodation. pitches Provided. requires amending.
+Amend wording to replicate the wording within Policy GT4. , Monitor the continued need for additional pitches.
 Within five years of adoption of this DPD undertake a new Gypsy, Traveller, and Showpeople Accommodation Assessment.

-0 0:1 4000/
+01 1 1 0:1 1000/ TI

 Strategic Sites permitted

 Policy GT2 - in accordance

 Strategy with the policy below .

 criteria

 mentioned in

 policy GT2.

 Policy GT3 - Monitor the A minimum of six

 Site supply and additional

 Allocations delivery of residential pitches

 allocated sites permitted and

-and report annually through available for use
+and report - available fan voa

-the Authority
+annually through the Authority

 Monitoring minimum of 11

 Report.
 Contact

 the proposed

 sites on a permitted and

 yearly basis available by

 after the AMR 2036 /37 .

-to encourage 2000 101 .
+to encourage 2030 /37 .

 the sites to

 come forwards

 and answer any concerns the

-owners may
+concerns the owners may

 have on

 bringing the

 sites forwards

 at that time